threefoldfoundation/tft-stellar/scripts/analysis/rivine/readme.md

 ## Optimizations

 - The remainder of the used input is sent back to the sender, this can be filtered out

+## TODO

+- Not all condition types are supported yet, running until encountering a block which fails